rabocse/salesforce-backlog-cli/README.md

 - Retrieving case information via Salesforce GUI.
 - Retrieving attachments via Salesforce GUI.

-To acomplish such, the script is executed as a CLI tool.
+To accomplish such, the script is executed as a CLI tool.

 # Requirements